Healing Guide

 • Fragmented Shield: We’d mainly use this for the Major Mending buff to boost all of our healing.
 Also gives us a big shield

-• Cauterize: Gives one ally a big heal once every five seconds.
+• Cauterize: Gives four allies a big heal once every three seconds.
 Potentially nice extra healing in dungeons, but not too useful in trials.
 Also gives you Major Prophecy/Savagery crit boost

 • Engulfing Flames: Debuffs enemies to strengthen any flame damage the group is doing against them